zed-industries/community/processes/issues_triage.md

 2. The generic `language` label
 3. The specific language label (`rust`, `python`, etc.)

-For languages that we don't support, we use the same labels as in steps 1 and 2, but we add `unsupported` as a third generic label.
+For languages that we don't support, we use the same labels as in steps 1 and 2, but we add `unsupported language` as a third generic label.
 We don't create labels for specific languages that we don't support, as it adds a lot of clutter.

 ## Additional Labels